 In this method you have to change or replace the DNS server to get access over the blocked websites.
 Say, DNS server is the container which contains all the information regarding all the sites from the entire world.
-So, if any country blocks any website for their Country IPs, they block it in their own DNS server.
-Who ever use those particular DNS server will not be able to access the blocked websites.
+So, if any country blocks any website IP from their Country IPs, they block it in their own DNS server.
+Whoever uses those particular DNS servers will not be able to access the blocked websites.
 MNC Companies, Schools, Colleges generally use this method to block the sites.
 To bypass this situation we have a simple trick.
-These methods little differ for different users.
+These methods slightly vary for different users.
 Just follow the steps below.

 For Windows XP users